 \section{Abstract}

-Quantum mechanical control of the position of a particle by using a trapping potential-well is an important problem for the manipulation of a quantum particle.
-We study the probability of successful conveyance of a particle trapping in a potential-well, i.e., survival probability in the process carrying of the particle for a given length within a given fixed time.
+Quantum mechanical control of the position of a particle by using a trapping potential well is an important problem for the manipulation of a quantum particle.
+We study the probability of successful conveyance of the particle trapped in a potential well for a given length within a given fixed time, i.e., survival probability after the motion.
 For the actual motion of conveyance, we need to accelerate the particle to move and then decelerate it to stop at the destination.
-Acceleration and deceleration cause a drop-off of a particle from the trapped potential-well.
-The relaxation of the survival probability in a constant acceleration rate is studied in detail.
-First, the process is studied as the relaxation of the survival probability of the trapped particle by direct numerical calculation.
-The survival probability was found to show an exponential decay in a long time, which is analyzed from a viewpoint of eigenvalue problem.
-The value of survival probability is also estimated by the Wentzel-Kramers-Brillouin method with connection formulae using the Airy function and the Weber function.
+Acceleration and deceleration cause a dropoff of a particle from the trapping potential well.
+The relaxation of the survival probability in a process with a constant acceleration rate is studied in detail.
+First, the process is studied as the relaxation of the survival probability of the trapped particle by direct numerical calculations.
+The survival probability obeys an exponential decay in a long time, which is analyzed from a viewpoint of eigenvalue problem.
+The value of survival probability is also estimated by the Wentzel-Kramers-Brillouin method with connection formulas using the Airy function and the Weber function.
 The value is further estimated by a method of the resonance states.
-An important source of drop-off comes from a non-analytic change of velocity at the starting point.
-When the rested particle begins to move, the ground state of the rest frame is redistributed to eigenstates of the moving frame, and then, each eigenstate of the moving frame evolves in time.
-The dephasing of wavefunctions of the distributed populations reduces the probability of successful conveyance.
-In general, a smooth start gives a small initial disturbance but it requires a large acceleration during the process to reach the destination in the fixed time which causes a larger drop-off in the process.
-Considering these conflicting facts, we study the survival probability in concrete conveyance schemes, i.e., protocols with (1) a sudden change of velocity to a constant velocity, (2) a sudden change of acceleration rate to a constant acceleration, and (3) a smooth change of acceleration, by studying the real-time change of populations.
+We emphasize the fact that an important source of dropoff comes from a non-analytic change of velocity at the starting point.
+When the rested particle begins to move, the ground state of the rest frame is redistributed to eigenstates of the moving frame, and then each eigenstate of the moving frame evolves in time.
+The dephasing of wave functions of the distributed populations reduces the probability of successful conveyance.
+In general, a smooth start gives a small initial disturbance but it requires a large acceleration during the process to reach the destination in the fixed time which causes a larger dropoff in the process.
+Considering these conflicting facts, we study the survival probability in concrete conveyance schemes, i.e., protocols with (1) a sudden change of velocity to a constant velocity, (2) a sudden change of acceleration rate to a constant acceleration, and (3) a smooth change of acceleration by studying the real-time change of populations of the adiabatic (instantaneous) eigenstates.
 We observe the time evolution of the trapped probability and the population distribution during the conveyance process.
-In cases that the potential-well has several bound states, we propose a method to select the particle trapped at the ground state by making use of the difference of survival probabilities of bound states.
+In cases that the potential well has several bound states, we propose a method to select the particle trapped at the ground state by making use of the difference of survival probabilities of bound states.